Religion in India: Rituals

 The vast majority of Indians engage in religious rituals daily.
 Most Hindus observe religious rituals at home.
-Observation of rituals vary greatly amongst regions, villages, and individuals.
+Observation of rituals vary greatly among regions, villages, and individuals.
 Devout Hindus perform daily chores such as worshiping puja, fire sacrifice called Yajna at the dawn after bathing (usually at a family shrine, and typically includes lighting a lamp and offering foods before the images of deities), recitation from religious scripts like Vedas, and Puranas singing hymns in praise of gods.

 A notable feature in religious ritual is the division between purity and pollution.
-Religious acts presuppose some degree of impurity, or defilement for the practitioner, which must be overcome or neutralized, before or during ritual procedures.
+Religious acts presuppose some degree of impurity, or defilement for the practitioner, which must be overcome or neutralised, before or during ritual procedures.
 Purification, usually with water, is thus a typical feature of most religious action.
 Other characteristics include a belief in the efficacy of sacrifice and concept of merit, gained through the performance of charity or good works, that will accumulate over time and reduce sufferings in the next world.

 Muslims offer five daily prayers at specific times of the day, indicated by adhan (call to prayer) from the local mosques.
 Before offering prayers, they must ritually clean themselves by performing wudu, which involves washing parts of the body that are generally exposed to dirt or dust.
 A recent study by the Sachar Committee found that 3–4% of Muslim children study in madrasas (Islamic schools).

 Diet

 Dietary habits in India are significantly influenced by religion.
 According to a survey, 31% of Indian population claims to be vegetarian, and mainly practice lacto-vegetarianism.
 Vegetarianism is less common among Sikhs, Muslims, Christians, Bahá'ís, Parsis, and Jews.Despite the majority of population having no objection to meat consumption, globally India has the lowest meat consumption per capita.
 Non-vegetarian Indians mostly prefer poultry, fish, other seafood, goat, and sheep as their sources of meat.
-Hinduism forbids beef whilst islam forbids pork.
-The smaller populations of christians, tribals, and some dalit communities have no objection to eating either beef or pork.
+Hinduism forbids beef while Islam forbids pork.
+The smaller populations of Christians, tribals, and some dalit communities have no objection to eating either beef or pork.

 Jainism requires followers, from all its sects and traditions, to be vegetarian.
 Furthermore, the religion also forbids Jains from eating any vegetable that involves digging it from the ground.
-This rule, therefore, excludes all Root vegetables such as potatoes, sweet potatoes, ginger, carrots, garlic, radishes, etc. from a Jain diet.
+This rule, therefore, excludes all root vegetables such as potatoes, sweet potatoes, ginger, carrots, garlic, radishes, etc. from a Jain diet.